Enoch Matlack House

-Enoch Matlack House is a historic home located at Hummelstown, Dauphin County, Pennsylvania.
+Enoch Matlack House is a historic home located at Hummelstown, Dauphin County, Pennsylvania, United States.
 It was built in 1872, and is a 2 1/2-story, T-shaped brick building, with a two-story rear section.
 It has a cross-gable roof.
 On each side of the rear section are second story balconies.
 A porch is along the front and east facades.

 It was added to the National Register of Historic Places in 1979.